gibbster/cidrpicker/README.md

  * Add more unit tests
  * Optimize for efficiency
  * Add cloudformation custom resource script (will do this as soon as AWS golang support rolls out)
+ * Once I learn more about golang standards - do that.
+This is my first attempt at Go, so I'm sure there's ugly warts to remove

 ## Authors